The Addams Family (video game): Gameplay and plot

 Similar to Mario games, Gomez kills enemies and bosses by stomping on them, and collects power-ups and coins.
 Power-ups include a sword, a golf club that can shoot balls in a similar fashion to fire flowers, the fezi-copter hat that makes Gomez fly, and shoes that increases his speed.
 All of these can be held from door-to-door except for the fezi-copter, which disintegrates by the time Gomez enters a door.
 The Game Boy version additionally has four collectible potions, left around by Pugsley, that are needed to access certain areas.
 The Wolfman potion increases his speed, Frankie gives him invincibility that lasts for 10 hits with enemies, Sea Monster enables him to swim underwater, and Drac makes him fly.
 Also only in the Game Boy release, power-up items are limited in energy, meaning power vials must be collected to keep them in use.

-In some versions, Gomez' maximum health is represented by heart containers, starting with two.
+In some versions, Gomez's maximum health is represented by heart containers, starting with two.
 Up to three additional heart containers, as well extra lives, can be collected.
 Collecting $25 fills one of the containers ($50 in the Amiga version), and $100 gives the player a 1-UP.
 The player also has unlimited continues, although is put back at the Hall of Stairs once all the lives are lost.
 A password is earned after defeating a boss, which also rewards the player with either one of the Addams family members or a heart container.
 The NES, Game Boy, and CPC releases uses different representations of health.
 The NES version has a regular life bar, while the Game Boy and CPC version uses a system with a consistent amount of hearts.

 In the CPC version, Gomez has to survive in a screen for 60 seconds after he finds an Addams.